sebagruia/Project-4---Feed-Reader-Testing/README.md

 This project was created to test the Feed Reader App functionality, using Jasmine testing framework.
 There were 4 major points that were tested.

+# Instalation
+* Download the zip file or clone the project from GitHub repository to your PC.
+* Load the index.html file.

 # Content